federicovazzoler/minnlo-tools/README.md

 ## For MAC users

-You need to install `svn` in ordre to be able to download POWHEG
+You need to install `svn` in order to be able to download POWHEG

 Step 1: install `homebrew`